 Choosing the right mixer grinder to buy can be a very tough situation because there are fake ones too.

-A good mixer grinder should have some important and improved grinding system structure and functions that will aid easy grinding.
+A good mixer grinder should have some important and improved grinding system structure and functions that will aid in easy grinding.

 Even more convenient than the mortar and pestle.